-Minimum amount: AU$2,000 (or equivalent)
+Minimum amount: AU$250 (or equivalent)

-Fees: OFX charges S$15 for any amount below S$10,000.
-S$10,000 and above is free.
+Fees: OFX charges AU$15 for amounts below AU$10,000.
+AU$10,000 and above is free.

 What: PayPal is a service that enables you to pay, send money, and accept payments online without revealing your financial information.

 How: Both the sender and receiver need to open an account with PayPal.
 You can choose whether you or the recipient covers any fees.
 Receiver will get an email or text notification prompting them to log in online to get the money.
-They can withdraw the money from their local/US bank account.

-For more helpful tips head to our living in Singapore section.
+Get more helpful tips about living in Singapore.